-Updated for 2022
+Updated for 2023

 Thousand Oaks is a city located in Ventura County, between Los Angeles and Santa Barbara.
 There are plenty of family-friendly things to do here.
 So many, in fact, that you’ll be planning to make several repeat visits just so you can take it all in.

 Part of the Conejo Valley, Thousand Oaks is known as a wonderful place to raise a family, so it makes perfect sense that there are lots of things to do here!
-The City boasts about all the open space within its boundaries, including miles of trails perfect for hiking, biking, and horseback riding.
+The city boasts about all the open space within its boundaries, including miles of trails perfect for hiking, biking, and horseback riding.

-Located on the very edge of Los Angeles County, this terrific City is a great place to take your family for fun, even if you don’t live here.
+Located on the very edge of Los Angeles County, this terrific city is a great place to take your family for fun, even if you don’t live here.
 We hope you enjoy this list of Things To Do in Thousand Oaks with Kids!

 Fun Things To Do in Thousand Oaks with Kids